-The question of extending CRM beyond sales, marketing and customer service has been a frequent topic lately for me with clients and prospects.
-I'll often use the question of 'what else in your company gets tracked in excel spreadsheets?'
-We all know there are lots of them floating around and here are a few ideas you might not have thought of yet.
+The question of extending CRM beyond sales, marketing and customer service has been a frequent topic for me with clients and prospects.
+I'll often ask 'what else in your company gets tracked in excel spreadsheets?'
+We all know there are lots of them floating around and here are a few ideas of ways to use CRM you might not have thought of yet.

 IT Asset Tracking

 It is a very easy configuration to add asset tagging to either a user record or to create an Employee entity or an Asset entity.
 This allows IT to easily search on the ownership of laptops, tablets, peripherals, phones, and other assets that may be provided by the company.
 This is important for turnover, theft and insurance purposes as well as simple capital tracking.

 IT Case Management

 Many organizations have someone internal they call for IT help.
 CRM has case management built in, so you already own help desk software.
 Your IT team can use this to track internal request as easily as external customer requests.
 They can easily be tagged as employee or internal request and increase your time and resource tracking.
 Some companies encourage their employees to log their own tickets and even use this for change management to track requested enhancements to CRM.